MelchiorDahrk/GreymarchDawn/README.md

 Script fixes - Abot

 ### Changelog
+1.2.2
+Updated fomod to install the White Suran 2 patch properly

+1.2.1
+Added in the White Suran meshes that were not included in 1.2.0

 1.2.0
 Added additional side quest after you complete the Opposites Attract quest Cleaned up all scripts (thanks, Abot!)